Welcome to Hesperian Press

 NEW OPENING TIMES + APPOINTMENTS

-From the end of October through summer we are shortening our opening hours to, from 2 PM to 4 PM, Tuesdays and Fridays.
+From the start of November through summer we are shortening our opening hours to, from 2 PM to 4 PM, Tuesdays and Fridays.

 This will channel erratic customer service to a concentrated period.
 And save us all from hot boredom.